 We will look to cover dental treatment for both illnesses and/ or injuries (dependant on the cover level selected), providing the pet has had an annual dental check up by the vet each year.
 You also must follow any dental advice that you have been given.
 We also do not provide cover for routine or cosmetic dentistry ie: descaling and polishing.

 For all our of policies, you are covered for injuries 24 hours after your policy has started.
 You also have a 14 day exclusion period for illnesses; therefore illness cover will start on day 15 of your policy.

 Any injury or illness which occurred before the start of the policy, and any subsequent health issues directly relating to these.

 No, we do not cover any treatment related to breeding.

-Acupuncture, Homeopathy, Chiropractic Manipulation, Hydrotherapy and Osteopathy.
+Acupuncture, Herbal Medication prescribed by a veterinary practice, Homeopathy, Chiropractic Manipulation, Hydrotherapy and Osteopathy.

 No, but you can claim for behavioural illness under Veterinary Fees.